-The Ontario Heritage Act and its associated regulations allows for a municipality to request the submission of certain documents as part of a complete application to alter a heritage property, demolish a heritage property or remove it from the Heritage Register and the power for a municipality to deem when an application is complete.
-The following sets out the documents required for a complete application for the alteration or demolition of a heritage property, the repeal of a designating by-law, and/or the removal of a listed property from the Heritage Register.
+The Ontario Heritage Act and its associated regulations allows for a municipality to request the submission of certain documents as part of a complete application to alter a heritage property or demolish a heritage property and the power for a municipality to deem when an application is complete.
+The following sets out the documents required for a complete application for the alteration or demolition of a heritage property, new construction on a property designated under Part IV of the Act or within a heritage conservation district, and/or the repeal of a designating by-law under Part IV of the Act.